ceri-num/uv-larm/challenge/kick-off.md

 It is possible then to push on the server your first commit.
 One commit refer to one version of your project, you can (must) generate has versions has you want.
-A commit do not have to serve a fonctionnal version of your works.
+A commit do not have to serve a functional version of your works.
 It could be transitive commit.
-And most importantly git is capable to re-generate any of your comits, so do not asitate to commit...
+And most importantly git is capable to re-generate any of your commits, so do not hesitate to commit continuously...

 ```console
 git commit -am "Initialize README file"